rockettheme/docs/Docs/joomla/extensions/rokpad/INDEX.md

 How to install
 --------------
 Installing RokPad is just a matter of few minutes.
 Firstly [download][rokpad-download] the latest version of RokPad.
-The package you will download contains all the required data to get RokPad up and running with both Joomla 2.5.x and Joomla 3.x.
+The package you will download is a bundle containing all the required plugins to get RokBooster up and running.
+It's compatible with both Joomla 2.5.x and Joomla 3.x.
 It does not need to be uncompressed.

 Once downloaded the package, go into the Joomla Administrator and: